Concentrates

 What's on the Shelf?

+Concentrate or extracts can be an umbrella term that describes an assortment of products on the shelf.
 The PA market has a wide variety of concentrates that can take shape in different forms, textures, and viscosities.
 Different growers will utilize different techniques and make their own adjustments to the intricacies of the process to yield a unique concentrate product.
 Producing quality extracts is a rigorous scientific process.
 But this process still has room for artisanal touches that can make the difference in the flavors, aromas, and potency of the end product.
 Growers shooting for the highest quality concentrates know how to find this balance and consistency when producing high-grade concentrates at scale.
-Below is a breakdown of some of the more common solvent-based concentrate products patients will find in a dispensary.